AdobeDocs/audience-manager.en/help/using/features/administration/ip-obfuscation.md

 Your company may desire to obfuscate IP address in many countries due to global privacy regulations.
 Audience Manager allows you to obfuscate visitor IP addresses on a global or country-by-country basis.

+### IP Obfuscation Methodology

-**IP Obfuscation Methodology**: Following the principles of "Privacy By Design", Adobe Audience Manager allows customers to enable IP obfuscation from the UI, either globally across all geographic regions or for specific countries.
+Following the principles of "Privacy By Design",Adobe Audience Manager allows customers to enable IP obfuscation from the UI, either globally across all geographic regions or for specific countries.
 When you enable this setting, the last octet (the last portion) of the IP address is immediately discarded when the IP address is ingested into Audience Manager.
 Audience Manager discards this part of the IP address prior to processing (including before any optional geographic lookup or logging of the IP address).
 For example:

 * Before obfuscation: `255.255.255.255`
 * After obfuscation: `255.255.255.0`